2017 Annual Report

 Where do the assets of the Foundation come from?

 Upon his death in 1937, Spencer Penrose left the majority of his estate—approximately $12 million in value—to start El Pomar Foundation.
 His wife, Julie, left about $9 million more upon her death in 1956.
-Over the course of more than 70 years, through investment and stewardship of these resources, the Foundation’s assets have grown to approximately $450 million.
+Over the course of more than 70 years, through investment and stewardship of these resources, the Foundation’s assets have grown to over $600 million.
 This has enabled El Pomar to increase its annual giving to approximately $20 million—close to twice the amount of Penrose’s original gift.

 Why do the assets of the Foundation fluctuate?